njordhov/react-blockstack/README.md

 App.contextType = BlockstackContext
 ````

-Note that if you have multiple Blockstack elements they will
-all share the same context.
+If there are multiple Blockstack elements they will all share the same context.